prasanna12510/gamesparks-docs/MARKDOWN/API Documentation/Request API/Multiplayer/MatchmakingRequest.md

 Each player must match the other for the match to be found.

-If the matchShortCode points to a match with realtime enabled, in order to minimise latency, the location of Players and their proximity to one another takes precedence over their reciprocal skill values.
+If the matchShortCode points to a match with realtime enabled, in order to minimize latency, the location of Players and their proximity to one another takes precedence over their reciprocal skill values.

 <a href="https://api.gamesparks.net/#matchmakingrequest" target="_gsapi">View interactive version here</a>